Last updated on July 13th, 2020

 There is a newfound excitement in my life I cannot explain, and my passion for traveling cannot be overstated.
 I believe this was the path God placed me on, and I owe it to Him to share these experiences with anyone who wants to hop on this great adventure of life with me.

 Close yourself off to the world, and you will find every reason to hate it, but approach the world with an open mind and a good heart, and you’ll realize we’re all in this together with so much to offer one another.
 There is no limit to the amount of true, lifelong friends and connections you can make by doing this.

 Join me as we set sail on this wonderful adventure around the world together.
 Considering America is part of this world and where I’m from & reside, I will also be introducing you to some of my favorite spots here.
 As always, please feel free to leave comments/questions as I will be reading each and every one of them and giving responses where appropriate.
 If you want to know something, ask away!
+Do not hesitate to contact us if you need anything at all or would like to chat with us!
 Please hit those follow & like buttons; just don’t eat the apple.
 Until next time, stay traveling!